barrettinfotech/trumpet-rep-sheets/lesson-notes/jaecris.md

 ## Lesson Notes

+## week 6

+Juniper--I'm proud of your progress.
+Hang in there.
+Read duets with as many in studio as possible.

 ### week 3

 Good job, Juniper! for the Bordogni 1, you're sounding much better, but try to sing this piece.
 Then buzz it.
 Use a pitch reference to keep you on pitch.